 Visitors enter the church through one of eight handsomely carved, solid mahogany doors, an 1895 gift to the parish from a captain and consignees of a merchant ship that brought mahogany from Honduras.
 These doors are a connection to the City of Alexandria (1749) and its long history as the Port City, a distinction it shares with the Port of Georgetown (1789), now part of Washington, D.C., both of which pre-date the founding of the United States national capital, Washington, D.C.
 (1790).

-Between 1857 and 1877, Reverend Father John Blox engaged builders to expand the church.
+Between 1857 and 1877, Reverend Father John Blox engaged builders to expand the Basilica.
 The project added a 133-foot belfry, then the highest point in Alexandria.
-It exceeded the height of the clock tower in Market Square, where Alexandria City Hall is located, less than four city blocks from the Church.
+It exceeded the height of the clock tower in Market Square, where Alexandria City Hall is located, less than four city blocks from the Basilica.

 During the renovations of 1895, changes were also made to the façade by the young architect and parishioner, Mr. Philip N. Dwyer.
 His designs changed the entire façade on South Royal Street by creating the 140-foot South Belfry Tower, as it appears today.
 In 1896, Reverend Father Henry J. Cutler added the smaller 70-foot North Tower that houses the spiral stairwell to the Choir Loft.

-The façade and both towers of the Church of Mary have been constructed of Illinois limestone, believed to have come from that same source as the limestone used for the construction of the buildings at Georgetown University.
+The façade and both towers of the Basilica of Saint Mary have been constructed of Illinois limestone, believed to have come from that same source as the limestone used for the construction of the buildings at Georgetown University.

-- Year the church was built: The cornerstone of the church was laid on July 19, 1826.
-The initial construction was completed in 1827.
+The cornerstone of the Basilica was laid on July 19, 1826.
+The initial construction was completed in 1827 and the altar was dedicated that same year by Rev. Francis Ignatius Neale, S.J.

-- Dedication of the Altar: Installation and consecration of the current Tabernacle and Main Altar (with the installation of the relics) by the Most Reverend Francis Patrick Kendrick, D.D., Sixth Archbishop of Baltimore, on June 30, 1856.
+The installation and consecration of the current Tabernacle and Main Altar (with the installation of the relics) occurred on June 30, 1856 by the Most Reverend Francis Patrick Kendrick, D.D., Sixth Archbishop of Baltimore.